vercel/next.js/docs/api-reference/next.config.js/exportPathMap.md

   </ul>
 </details>

+`exportPathMap` allows you to specify a mapping of request paths to page destinations, to be used during export.

 Let's start with an example, to create a custom `exportPathMap` for an app with the following pages:

 - `pages/index.js`